What Are Contour Lines?

 How Lidarvisor Generates Contours

-1. Upload your LAS/LAZ file: any airborne or drone LiDAR data
+Upload your LAS/LAZ file — any drone or airborne LiDAR

 Contour Export Options